Goldman sells final stake in former independent-research partner

-NEW YORK, March 15 (Reuters) - Goldman Sachs Group Inc received $32.5 million for its remaining stake in Epocrates Inc, after the healthcare technology company was acquired by athenahealth Inc, according to a securities filing on Friday.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) received $32.5 million for its remaining stake in Epocrates Inc, after the healthcare technology company was acquired by athenahealth Inc (ATHN.O), according to a securities filing on Friday.

 Goldman had originally acquired 3 million shares in Epocrates for $40 million in 2007, as part of its plan to build out an independent-research arm called Hudson Street.
 The business sold institutional investors information from a variety of firms that collected data and performed market analysis.